Nick Holtam: As a bishop

 On 12 April 2011, it was announced that Holtam had been nominated to become the Bishop of Salisbury.
 His last service at St Martin-in-the-Fields was on 10 July 2011, his canonical election was confirmed on 21 July and he was consecrated as a bishop on 22 July by Rowan Williams, Archbishop of Canterbury, at St Paul's Cathedral.
 He was installed at Salisbury Cathedral on 15 October.

 Holtam was a trustee of the National Churches Trust (2008–16), and now serves as a Vice President, and chaired the Church of England Ministry Division's Committee for Ministry with and among Deaf and Disabled People (2013–18).
 He is a vice-president of the Royal School of Church Music and in 2013 was made an Honorary Fellow of the Guild of Church Musicians.
 From 2014 until June 2021 he was Chair of the C of E's Environmental Working Group and lead bishop for the Environment.
 From 9 February 2015 until his retirement he was a member of the House of Lords as a Lord Spiritual.
 He made his maiden speech on 2 June 2015, during the Lords debate on the Queen's Speech.

 In February 2021, it was announced that he would step down as Bishop of Salisbury on 3 July 2021, retiring one month short of his 67th birthday.
 He duly retired on that date.

 Views

 In February 2012, Holtam became the first Church of England bishop to support same-sex marriage publicly.
 In June 2013, Holtam wrote in response to a request from Waheed Alli asking him to clarify his views on same-sex marriage and explain why he differs from the official statements made by the Church of England.
 Acknowledging that members of the Church of England hold varied views, Justin Welby, Archbishop of Canterbury, said in the House of Lords that this was a "strong and welcome contribution".
 In 2017, speaking on same-sex marriage, Holtam stated that "the Church will come to see the goodness of supporting people in a fruitful relationship that is permanent, faithful and stable."

 In 2022 he wrote a third book, Sleepers Wake: Getting Serious About Climate Change, The Archbishop of York’s Advent Book 2022 (SPCK, 2022).

-He is Patron of the Museum of Homelessness.
+He is an Hon Assistant Bishop in the Diocese of Chichester, a Trustee of The Auckland Project, a member of the Fabric Advisory Committee of Canterbury Cathedral and is Patron of the Museum of Homelessness.